fbpx

 Self-judgement cripples our personal growth, encourages anti-social behaviour, introversion and lack of empathy, and the capacity to make conscious choices to isolate ourselves and alienate ourselves from our authentic selves.

 Consciousness is linked with language and communication.
-Communication is not only language, words, or speech.
-But also, body language, music, art, and poetry It enable us to express our thoughts (un-Heartfelt), emotions (Heartfelt), and experiences through words, symbols, and gestures.
+Communication is not only language, words, or speech but also body language, music, art, and poetry.
+It enables us to express our thoughts (un-heartfelt), emotions (Heartfelt), and experiences through words, symbols, and gestures.
 Language serves as a vehicle for sharing knowledge, building connections, and shaping collective understanding, amplifying the reach and impact of our conscious minds.

-Consciousness is not a monolithic entity; it exists in various states that range from wakefulness to altered states such as dreaming, meditation, or states induced by substances.
-These altered states provide glimpses into the expansive potential of consciousness, revealing the intricate interplay between the conscious and subconscious realms.
+Consciousness is not a monolithic entity; it exists in various states, ranging from wakefulness to altered states such as dreaming, meditation, or states induced by substances.
+These altered states provide glimpses into consciousness's expansive potential, revealing the intricate interplay between the conscious and subconscious realms.

 These states are defined as GBATD.
 Or Gamma, Bata, Alpha, Theta, and Delta.

-Gamma are the fastest brainwaves, oscillating at between 35 to 80 Hertz.
-In this state, we process rapid information, such as states of safety and fight or flight modes.
-They are shown to be highly active when experiencing states of sexual arousal and activity.
+Gamma are the fastest brainwaves, oscillating between 35 and 80 Hertz.
+In this state, we process rapid information, such as states of safety and fight-or-flight modes.
+Gamma is shown to be highly active when experiencing states of sexual arousal and activity.

 Beta waves are associated with a state of alertness and mental activity.
 This is the brain wave you experience when you are wide awake and engaged in daily living.
 We are in a beta state when we engage in activities in the world around us.
-This brainwave state consists of high frequency, low amplitude waves and uses much energy to maintain.
+This brainwave state consists of high frequency, low amplitude waves and uses a lot of energy to maintain them.
 Beta brainwaves oscillate between 12 to 35 Hertz.

 Alpha brainwaves are slower in impulse and higher in amplitude than beta waves.
 The Alpha state is relaxed and usually either hypnotic or meditative.
 In this state of consciousness, a person is calm, able to absorb new information and become more resourceful and open to new possibilities.